San Francisco in One Day

 8:30 AM – 9:30 AM: Breakfast along the Bay

 Once again, we recommend starting the day with a hearty breakfast near North Beach, Chinatown, or Fisherman’s Wharf.
-One of our favorite restaurants that are very conveniently located and overlook the San Francisco Bay is Eight Am.
+One of our favorite restaurants that are very conveniently located and overlooking the San Francisco Bay is Eight Am.
 It features a very family friend menu and homecooked food that will keep your family full until lunchtime.
 After breakfast, take a stroll along the pier and get some great photos of the Golden Gate Bridge before it gets too busy.

 10:00 AM – 12:00 PM: Walking or Hop-on, Hop-off Bus Tour